ercanbeyen/banking-application/README.md

 ### Additionals
 - Scheduled tasks run while application is running.
 - News are automatically added in chunks of size 40.
+- Notifications are created to inform the customer that the relevant transaction has been completed successfully.
 - Scripts inside resources/db.stored_procedure must be written into related database containers to call procedures.

 ### Tech Stack